project-chip/zap/docs/api.md

 ### Validation API: Validation APIs~validateAttribute(db, endpointTypeId, attributeRef, clusterRef, zapSessionId) ⇒
 Main attribute validation function.
-Returns a promise of an object which stores a list of validational issues.
+Returns a promise of an object which stores a list of validation issues.
 Such issues as "Invalid type" or "Out of Range".

 **Kind**: inner method of [<code>Validation API: Validation APIs</code>](#module_Validation API_ Validation APIs)